|Semester 1||Domestic Fee||International Fee*|

 Our advisory committee regularly reviews our curriculum, ensuring our program is always on the cutting edge of industry developments.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will:

 You will arrange your own paid work experience which takes place between April and December.
-The school provides a range of support services including maintaining a job board and working with business, industry and government to identify employment opportunities.
+The school provides a range of support services including working with business, industry and government to identify employment opportunities.

 Humber College has some of the best facilities for delivery of this type of education.
 The Humber Arboretum is a 250 acre botanical garden that surrounds the campus and includes ornamental gardens, woodland gardens, wildlife gardens, and ecologically diverse environments centered on the west branch of the Humber River.
 The Arboretum serves as a unique “living classroom" for plant studies, construction, arboricultural and horticultural skills.
 Our new construction lab is housed in a weather protected 8000 square foot facility which allows full scale structures such as decks, gazebos, retaining walls and water features.
 We also have excellent computer labs for teaching our CAD (computer aided design and drafting) courses.

 There are more than three million trees lining Toronto’s streets and in public parks and ravines, and millions more on private properties.
 Overall, researchers estimate that an urban tree can save five to ten times more carbon dioxide than a rural tree.
 Help maintain a healthy, sustainable urban forest ecosystem working for municipalities, provincial and federal governments, and public utilities.
 Tree care contractors and other private-sector employers are also looking for well-trained tree workers.
 Demand is strong for tree climbers in particular.